 Leg Workouts Strengthen Your Core & Improve Balance

-Virtually every leg strengthening exercise you can think of requires you to balance and support your own weight and usually the additional weight of a pair dumbbells.
+Virtually every leg strengthening exercise you can think of requires you to balance and support your own weight and usually the additional weight of a pair of dumbbells.

 This means you aren't just building leg muscle, you’re also strengthening your core and improving balance.

 In short, you’ll be better able to perform other exercises and be less likely to fall over.

 Leg Workouts Help With Cardio

 You may not think of leg exercises as cardio, but they are.